Published: February 10, 2022 • 2 min read

 , are all aliases themselves:

-That’s a good sign; most of the time I’m typing far fewer characters than someone without these aliases.
+That’s a good sign; most of the time I’m typing a fraction of the characters that someone without these aliases would type.
 Here’s how I created one of these aliases:

 alias gap='git add --patch'

-Write down your the alias on a Post-It and commit to using it, every time, until muscle memory takes over.
-Doing this periodically is one of the best investments I’ve made in my programming practice.
+Write down your the alias on a Post-It and commit to using it every time until muscle memory takes over.
+Doing this periodically is one of the best investments I’ve made in my programming speed.

-Redditor u/number5 shared a great solution for leveraging the aliases you already have.
-The library alias-tips analyzes your existing aliases and alerts you when you are missing an opportunity to use one.
+Looking for something smarter than a Post-It?
+Redditor u/number5 shared a great solution for leveraging the aliases you have.
+The library alias-tips analyzes your existing aliases and alerts you when you miss a chance to use one.

 $ git status